OpenCTI-Platform/docs/docs/administration/csv-mappers.md

 ## Create a new reference representation (label, author, markings,..)

-If you need to map an entity in your CSV mapper, with **ref attributes as author, markings, label, external references or kill chain phase**.
+If you need to map an entity in your CSV mapper, with **ref attributes as author, markings, label, external references or kill chain phase**, you must add a new entity representation.
 First in the field, you must see no options available:

 ![csv](assets/csv-mapper-author-no-options.png)